 The OOFOS OOriginal is marketed as “recovery footwear,” and by that standard, we think they absolutely nailed it.
 The thick, foam footbed is giving but firm, while the straps feel secure against the tops of your feet.
 The OOFOS patented footbed geometry claims to enable a more natural motion while cradling and supporting the arch and reducing stress on your feet, knees, and back.
 Our lead tester wore these shoes on the days following an ascent of Mt.
 Whitney when her feet and back were quite sore.
 She reported having significant improvement in lower back and leg soreness while wearing the OOFOS sandals compared with walking around in her bare feet.
 If you are looking for a lightweight sandal to wear after long runs, hard workouts, or big days in the mountains, the OOFOS OOriginal should be at the top of your list.

 The OOFOS OOriginal does exactly what it claims to do—it provides a comfortable, supportive, squishy footbed for your feet to rest and recover on.
 What is doesn't do is look cool.
 No matter what color, all of these sandals look a little silly.
 They are practical, not stylish.
 If practical is what you are looking for, and you don't mind the bulky, foam aesthetic, these are a great choice.
+You could also try the Hoka Ora Recovery Flip, a similarly scoring option with a looser fitted strap.
 If you're looking for something comfortable that offers more stylish options, check out the Sanuk Yoga Mat.

 Compare Products